The Team

 Award Winning Wildlife Photographer, America West

 I love wildlife and most of all: keeping wildlife wild.
 Born in Belgium (Europe), I moved to the United States in 2003.
-After spending the next 15 years stuck in an office working as a computer engineer, I switched careers and now spend my time living full-time on the road traveling to wildlife destinations and writing about all things wildlife, with an emphasis on conservation and sustainable wildlife tourism.
-Highlights of recent trips include the American West, Canada, Alaska, Mexico and Central America.
+After spending the next 15 years stuck in an office as a computer engineer, I switched careers and now live full-time on the road, traveling to wildlife destinations and writing about all things wildlife, with an emphasis on conservation and sustainable wildlife tourism.
+Highlights of recent trips include the American West, Canada, Alaska, Mexico, and Central America.

-One of the world's largest competitions awarded me as a Top 35 Wildlife Photographer in the World and Top 35 Photographer in the USA (across all categories) in 2020.
+One of the world's largest competitions named me a Top 35 Wildlife Photographer in the World and a Top 35 Photographer in the USA (across all categories) in 2020.
 Jorn is the author of A Beginner’s Guide to Bird and Wildlife Photography.

-See more of Jorn’s work at www.Vangophotos.com and Instagram @vangophotos and at @destinationwildlife
+See more of Jorn’s work at www.Vangophotos.com, Instagram @vangophotos, and at @destinationwildlife

 Contributors